From terrain considerations to load charts, these best practices are the key to rough terrain forklift safety.

-The telehandler, also called a rough terrain forklift, is a thing of wonder.
+The telehandler, also called a rough terrain forklift or telescopic handler, is a powerful, versatile machine that can transform jobsite productivity.

 “The telehandler is the machine now,” said Matthew Owen, corporate master safety trainer for United Academy, the training branch of United Rentals.
 All four wheels are capable of steering, so you can get into tighter spaces, and the boom can reach as high as 55 feet.
 It’s easy to change the load handling attachment, from fork to bucket to material handling hook.
 Because you can level the frame laterally, you can set the machine on uneven ground.

-With all the power and versatility of these machines comes some unique safety considerations.
-Owen offered these pieces of advice.
+With all the benefits of these machines comes some unique safety considerations.
+Owen offered these pieces of advice to operate telehandlers safely.

 “What a lot of folks don’t understand is that even though the machine may be a 10,000-pound rated forklift, it’s not 10,000 pounds with the boom fully extended.
 The misconception is that the advertised maximum capacity is safe to lift through the full range of motion of the boom, and that’s not the case,” said Owen.
 Extend the boom too far with too much load and the most likely outcome is a tip-over.